hannanshah2004/Spindle/README.md

-Spindle, thought browserbase was cool, and docs are cool, baby version :)
+Spindle, thought browserbase was cool, and docs are opensource, baby version :)